Franz Xaver Jungwirth: Life and work

 He was the son of a Feldscher (military doctor), and learned engraving from Joseph Mörl.
 He began by reproducing the religious works of contemporary Bavarian artists, as well as images from churches, Andachtsbilder (devotional images), allegories, and symbolic works.

 He created over eighty portrait etchings, based on the works of Giovanni Battista Piazzetta.
-Some sources give a higher number.
+Some sources say he created more.
 He also produced numerous views of Munich and Freising, loosely based on the vedute of Bernardo Bellotto.
 Among his most familiar works are the copperplate engraving of Franz Ignaz Oefele, the Bavarian court painter, and a depiction of the altar at St. Michael's Church; based on a work by Hans von Aachen.

 His most extensive individual work involved a series of 100 etchings, inspired by Psalm 51.
 Designs for funeral decorations were among his miscellaneous works; along with some commissions from local book publishers.

 One of his best known students was Johann Karl Schleich.
-His son, Maximus, was also one of his students, but he died while still quite young, in 1768.
+His son, Maximus, was also one of his students, but he died while still quite young in 1768.